-Captain Ryan Romero a dentist for the Army.
-He explains his job, how dentistry relates to art, and what those crazy dentist goggles really do!
+Captain Ryan Romero is a dentist for the Army.
+He explains his job, how dentistry relates to art, and what those crazy dentist goggles really do.

 My name is Captain Ryan Romero and I’m an Army dentist.